PScoriae/pierreccesario/main/content/blog/ec2-vcpu-service-quota.md

 # TL;DR

-Check your Spot vCPU and On-demand vCPU quotas ASAP.
+Check your Spot vCPU and On-Demand vCPU quotas ASAP.

-You could be artifically limiting how many Spot instances you're spinning up, thereby paying more for On-demand instances instead of provisioning Spot.
+You could be artifically limiting how many Spot instances you're spinning up, thereby paying more for On-Demand instances instead of provisioning Spot.

-Or, it could be how many On-demand instances you can spin up, which limits the scalablility of your platform.
+Or, it could be how many On-Demand instances you can spin up, which limits the scalablility of your platform.

 # Background

 I was investigating the root cause for a ticket and I decided to venture into the Service Quota page of AWS thinking I may find some clues in there.
 I spotted the EC2 Service Quota page and it piqued my curiosity — what kind of quotas do they have for it?
-I chanced upon two rather critical quotas: Spot vCPU and On-demand vCPU instance requests.
+I chanced upon two rather critical quotas: Spot vCPU and On-Demand vCPU instance requests.

 I never knew there were quotas for these!